 Paradoxically, volcanic volatiles are present in small amounts in the magma but can exert a major role in triggering or controlling eruptions.
-Also paradoxically, in spite of its importance in the eruptive process and effect on environment, permanent monitoring of volcanic gases has been indeed rare.
+Also paradoxically, in spite of their importance in the eruptive process and effect on environment, permanent monitoring of volcanic gases has been rather uncommon.
 The reason to the first puzzle has to be found principally in the special characteristics of volatiles to control the rheology of magmas, as explained in the preceding section.
 The clue to the second question lies on the obvious logistical difficulties to access the vents for direct sampling of volcanic gases.
-Insitu collection of gaseous samples in hot-temperature fumaroles or hydrothermal fields has in fact a long history.
-Direct sampling methods include evacuated bottles with alkali solutions to prevent uncontrolled post-collection chemical reactions (Taran, 2009), but also electrochemical sensors (Shinohara, 2005), tunable diode-laser systems (Gianfrani and De Natale, 2000), or mass spectrometers (Diaz et al., 2002).
+In-situ collection of gaseous samples in hot-temperature fumaroles or hydrothermal fields has in fact a long history.
+Direct sampling methods include evacuated bottles with alkali solutions to prevent uncontrolled post-collection chemical reactions (Taran, 2009), but also electrochemical sensors (Shinohara, 2005), tunable diode-laser systems (Gianfrani and De Natale, 2000), mass spectrometers (Diaz et al., 2002), or in-plume optical particle counters (Weber et al., 2010).
 After sampling with a traditional evacuated bottle, post-analysis by conventional laboratory methods permits a thorough characterization of the composition of gaseous species, temperature, pH, electrical conductivity, and other physical-chemical properties.
-This type of studies indicates that, depending on the tectonic setting, hydrothermal environment and other conditions, the most abundant volcanogenic volatile species and their concentrations (%vol) are: H2O (50-90), CO2 (1-40), SO2 (1-25), H2S (1-10), HCl (1-10), HF (<10-3), COS $(10^{-4}-10^{-2})$ , CS2 $(10^{-4}-10^{-2})$ , HBr $(10^{-6})$ , HI (<10-6).
+This type of studies indicates that, depending on the tectonic setting, hydrothermal environment and other conditions, the most abundant volcanogenic volatile species and their concentrations (%vol) are: H2O (50-90), CO2 (1-40), SO2 (1-25), H2S (1-10), HCI (1-10), HF (<10-3), COS (10-4-10-2), CS2 (10-4-10-2), HBr (10-6), HI (<10-6).
 These estimates are subject to a large level of uncertainty due principally to the reduced number of studied cases and the natural variability of the emissions.
 (Textor et al., 2003).

 Sulfur and halogen compounds emitted by volcanoes have the largest environmental impact due to their relatively low background concentrations in the atmosphere.
-The lifetime of these species in the atmosphere depends on different aspects like the oxidation capacity of the local atmosphere, the humidity, altitude, solar irradiance, ash, wind patterns.
-It is therefore only possible to estimate an order of magnitude lifetime, which for species like $SO_2$ and $H_2S$ is in the order of hours/days in the troposphere, and weeks in the stratosphere, where are usually converted to $H_2SO_4$ , a species with a lifetime of months/years.
-HCl, HF, HBr are much more soluble in water and thus are easily removed by water droplets and precipitation or undergo chemical reactions producing secondary radicals (e.g., ClO, BrO) that have a huge impact on the catalytic destruction of $O_3$ (Bobrowski et al., 2003; von Glasow et al., 2009).
+The lifetime of these species in the atmosphere depends on different aspects like the oxidation capacity of the local atmosphere, the humidity, altitude, solar irradiance, ash and aerosol content, or wind patterns.
+It is therefore only possible to estimate an order of magnitude lifetime, which for species such as SO2 and H2S lies in the order of hours-days in the troposphere, and weeks in the stratosphere, where are usually converted to H2SO4, a species with a lifetime of months-years.
+HCl, HF, HBr are much more soluble in water and thus are easily removed by water droplets and precipitation or undergo chemical reactions producing secondary radicals (e.g., ClO, BrO) which have a huge impact on the catalytic destruction of O3 (Bobrowski et al., 2003; von Glasow et al., 2009).

-The estimates of global emission of $SO_2$ from volcanoes vary among authors between 1-50 Tg/a, depending on the way of counting and the data used for the extrapolation.
+The estimates of global emission of SO2 from volcanoes vary among authors between 1-50 Tg a-1, depending on the way of counting and the data used for the extrapolation (e.g., Halmer et al., 2002).
 It is usually assumed that the distribution of emitters follows a power-law (the number of volcanoes emitting more than a certain average flux per year is proportional to the flux itself elevated to the negative power of an exponent).
-This assumption allows estimating the global emission from a sample of the most representative emitters if the exponent is lower than unity, which certain studies show to be a feasible condition (Andres and Kasgnoc, 1998).
+This assumption allows estimating the global emission from a sample of the most representative emitters if the exponent is lower than unity, which certain studies show to be a likely condition (Andres and Kasgnoc, 1998).